Mutual fund vs. ETF: Are ETFs a better investment?

-For example, in 2019 an average mutual fund (asset-weighted) would cost 0.52 percent of your assets each year.
-In practical terms, it would cost $52 for every $10,000 you have invested.
+For example, in 2020 an average mutual fund (asset-weighted) would cost 0.50 percent of your assets each year.
+In practical terms, it would cost $50 for every $10,000 you have invested.
 In contrast, the comparable average ETF has an expense ratio of just 0.18 percent, or $18 annually for every $10,000 invested.

 But the details differ when you dig in.
 If you focus on passively managed stock mutual funds, they’re actually cheaper than passively managed stock ETFs, as you can see in the chart below.

 So in 2020, stock index mutual funds charged an average of 0.06 percent (asset-weighted), while a comparable stock index ETF charged 0.18 percent.

 An actively managed mutual fund may also ding your returns in another way, by running up your tax bill.
 Because it trades in and out of the market, an actively managed fund recognizes capital gains more frequently than a passively managed fund such as most ETFs.
 It must pass on some of those taxable capital gains distributions to investors at the end of the year.

 In addition to these costs, investors in mutual funds may also have to watch out for sales commissions, too, which can quickly eat up your principal before you’ve even invested your money.
 That’s not a cost that’s associated with ETFs.